Description and Objectives

 We will begin with a sustained examination of free speech and the benefits of robust public discourse, and then consider what social conditions and personal motivations such an exchange of ideas presupposes.
 We will survey several historical low-points for freedom of speech in the United States, and assess our public discourse today in the media, on campus, and in politics.
 We will conclude with an intensely practical focus on how we can all read, write, speak, and listen more constructively.

-- Unit 1: What Free Speech Is Good For
+- Unit 1: Free Speech and Truth

-- Unit 2: Freedom of Speech in U.S. History
+- Unit 2: Free Speech in Community

-- Unit 3: Free Speech in Community
+- Unit 3: Free Speech in U.S. History

 - Unit 4: Contemporary Public Discourse–On the Air, Online, and On Campus